 Eywa saw Jake, and Eywa saw a hero.
 As a sign to the Na’vi people, Eywa anointed Jake with woodsprites.
 The message was undeniable.
 Jake Sully, of all people, was the chosen one.

 Now, I am NOT going to give the rest away.
 If you don’t know how the story ends, like I said, you need to go see this movie.
 I will, however, say this much.
-Jake, like David, answers the call on his life, and he goes on to fight a battle that will be remembered for all of history.
+Jake, like David, answers the call on his life, and he goes on to fight a battle that will be remembered.

 I’ll say it one more time.
 Do yourself a favor and go see the movie (or go see it again!).
 It doesn’t get much better than King David going to Pandora.

 In the mean time, I hope you will join me in a simple prayer.
-I pray that God gives us his eyes.
+I pray that God gives us His eyes.
 We need to see people like the Na’vi strive to see people.
-When we see someone through God’s eyes, it’s then that we can learn to love them as God loves us.
+When we see someone through God’s eyes, we can learn to love them as God loves us.

-I see you, my friends, and God bless you.
+I see you, my friends.
+My God bless you today and every day.

 Brandon Heath’s music video “Give Me Your Eyes”